 Pluggable Event Brokers

-Knative can be connected easily with popular message brokers such as Kafka, Google Pub/Sub, and RabbitMQ.
+Knative can be connected easily with popular message brokers such as Kafka and Google Pub/Sub.
 These provide a reliable backing services for messaging channels.

 Pivotal will continue to develop the riff invoker model in Knative, enabling developers to deliver both streaming and non-streaming function code using simple, language-idiomatic interfaces.